 MUSIC, ART AND DRAMA

 As well as sport, drama and the arts are big at Cranleigh and like the rest of the school it’s not lacking in facilities.
 The Woodyer Art Studios includes six large studios with specialist provision for painting, printmaking, photography, sculpture and ceramics, and a Sixth Form studio which allows each student to have their own working space.
 The Design Engineering block has three studios and workshops with pretty much all the techy gadgetry you could ever want.

 The Merriman Music School, named after the school’s first headmaster, has a recital hall that seats 100, a recording studio, an insulated rock room, and numerous rooms for teaching and practice.
 The school has 72 peripatetic music teachers.
 As well as the Speech Hall, there’s also the Vivian Cox Theatre which seats 100 is a more intimate performance space, offering theatre in the round.

 As well as a huge range of outdoor educational opportunities, Cranleigh also offers students the chance to undertake their Duke of Edinburgh’s award, as well as the option of joining the growing Combined Cadet Force.

-In the Sixth Form, students celebrated another set of excellent set of A Level results this year, with 77 per cent of grades at A*-A, 91 per cent of grades at A*-B and an overall pass rate of 100 per cent.
-Cranleigh also offers student the chance to study EPQs (Extended Project Qualifications) at Sixth Form, and this year students performed well with 13 per cent achieving the top grade of an A*, and 80 per cent achieving A*-C. Cranleigh is now one of the largest establishments in the UK offering the EPQ, with nearly 200 students in the Sixth Form undertaking it in addition to three A Levels.
+In 2021, in the Sixth Form, students celebrated another set of excellent set of A Level results this year, with 68 per cent of grades at A*-A, 91 per cent of grades at A*-B and an overall pass rate of 100 per cent.
+Cranleigh also offers student the chance to study EPQs (Extended Project Qualifications) at Sixth Form, and this year students performed well with 60% of pupils gaining A or A* and 89% of all EPQs graded at A*-B. Cranleigh is now one of the largest establishments in the UK offering the EPQ, with nearly 200 students in the Sixth Form undertaking it in addition to three A Levels.
 The EPQ is highly valued by universities who recognise how well it prepares students for the study required in higher education.